peterb12/A-Tour-Of-Haskell/Week3.md

 Recursion is the process of a function calling itself to solve a similar version of the problem.

 I want to start by doing recursion the _wrong_ way.
 Just like in the loop case, you _can_ write a function that calls itself in a way that won't help you.
-In your repl.it document, you should see this function:
+In your class program on repl.it, you should see this function:

 ```
 infiniteMonkeys = ["monkeys"] ++  infiniteMonkeys